frogfrogforg/BATTLE-FROGS/README.md

 not sure what to do for thesis...
 I wish I had a team to work with... ribbit ribbit...

-my ideas so far:
+my best ideas so far:

-Frog Physics for Life: https://docs.google.com/presentation/d/1ba1e1jtFvAGZj1laWhxDWiBP51YZnPblIimPfrJMiVM
+- Frog Physics for Life: https://docs.google.com/presentation/d/1ba1e1jtFvAGZj1laWhxDWiBP51YZnPblIimPfrJMiVM

-Battle Frogs With Axes: https://www.youtube.com/watch?v=dWAIdVkYRe4
+- Battle Frogs With Axes: https://www.youtube.com/watch?v=dWAIdVkYRe4